mdda/vim-plugin-python/README.md

 popd
 ```

-Now, let's make sure this actually works.
-Let’s add following content to `sampleplugin.vim`
+Now, let's make sure this actually works : Add following content to `sampleplugin.vim`
 (this is written in Vim's custom built-in language `VimL`) :

 ```
 echo "It worked!"
 ```

-And start new Vim instance where we will test the plugin.
+And start a new Vim instance (in a new terminal window) where we will test the plugin.
 Upon startup you should see "It worked!" printed out in the terminal.

 >   If at this point it doesn't work, try to load the plugin manually.